trailofbits/decree/README.md

     - Critical transcript inputs aren't skipped
     - Transcript inputs are not multiply-specified
     - Changes to the order of inputs don't result in incompatibility problems
-    - Challenges are generated according
+    - Challenges are generated in a specified order

 ### Supported types